Davidpereznuma10/Documents_Campus/README.md

 ------------

 # <h1 align="center">[Activity_3_js](https://github.com/Davidpereznuma10/Documents_Campus/tree/Activity_3_js "Activity_3_js")</h1>
-This branch is created for a PYTHON project.
+This branch is created for a investigation about type of Operators on  JavaScript.

 + Arithmetic Operators